alasca-association/tarook/docs/user/explanation/node-scheduling.rst

 For details on how to use scheduling keys for our supported storage solution rook, please refer to the
-:ref:`Rook Configuration <cluster-configuration.rook-configuration>`
+:ref:`Rook Configuration <configuration-options.yk8s.k8s-service-layer.rook>`

-For details on how to use scheduling keys for our supported monitoring solution, an extended prometheus stack, please refer to the :ref:`Prometheus-based Monitoring Configuration <cluster-configuration.prometheus-configuration>`
+For details on how to use scheduling keys for our supported monitoring solution, an extended prometheus stack, please refer to the :ref:`Prometheus-based Monitoring Configuration <configuration-options.yk8s.k8s-service-layer.prometheus>`